KrisieP/Band-Project/README.md

 * When clicking to subscribe, i expect the simple completion form to open into a modal popup box within the same page
 * I expect a 'Success' notification when submitting the contact/subscription forms to confirm that thier request has been completed
 * For all nav links to work correctly
+* links on navbar to scroll to their locations rather than jumping
 * Website is in line with the customer's journey

 [Back to Top](#table-of-contents)